-- Notify the responsible IRBs/ECs of CRS study closeout according to the IRBs/ECs' procedures - If applicable, in consultation with site-specific study staff and community representatives, tailor plans, procedures, and materials for unblinding study staff and participants to suit local site needs - In consultation with site-specific study staff and community representatives, tailor plans, procedures, and materials for release of study results to study staff, participants, and participant communities to suit local site needs - Develop operational and staffing plans for completion of all required study closeout procedures as listed on the study specific closeout checklist
+- Notify the responsible IRBs/ECs of CRS study closeout according to the IRBs/ECs' procedures (to be done in consultation with the LOC single IRB coordinator, for sites overseen by the HPTN single IRB) - If applicable, in consultation with site-specific study staff and community representatives, tailor plans, procedures, and materials for unblinding study staff and participants to suit local site needs - In consultation with site-specific study staff and community representatives, tailor plans, procedures, and materials for release of study results to study staff, participants, and participant communities to suit local site needs - Develop operational and staffing plans for completion of all required study closeout procedures as listed on the study specific closeout checklist

 After participant follow-up has been completed, protocol teams and study sites will implement all plans listed above.
 Study sites will complete all required study specific closeout procedures as listed on the study specific closeout checklist.
 It is recognized that closeout procedures need not be completed in the order listed on the checklist, and that some procedures will require considerably more time (up to several months) than others.
 Study sites should complete each requirement in as timely a manner as possible and use the checklist to document progress toward meeting all requirements throughout the closeout process.

-Site staff will de-register the protocol through the DAIDS Protocol Registration System (DPRS) according to instructions on the Regulatory Support Center (RSC) website.
+Site staff will de-register the protocol through the DAIDS Protocol Registration System (DPRS) according to instructions on the Regulatory Support Center (RSC) website and in the DAIDS Protocol Registration Manual.

-- Deregistration can occur when: - The CRS no longer has participants on study (all follow-up has been completed) and does not plan to enroll additional subjects

-- If no participants were ever enrolled at the CRS and the study has closed to accrual - The DAIDS deregistration process is independent of a CRS's closure/termination of a study at their IRB/EC.
+- Deregistration can occur when: - The CRS no longer has participants on study (all follow-up has been completed) and does not plan to enroll additional subjects - \circ $\,$ If no participants were ever enrolled at the CRS and the study has closed to accrual - The DAIDS deregistration process is independent of a CRS's closure/termination of a study at their IRB/EC.
 The IRB/EC's determination to close or terminate a study is NOT required for a CRS to deregister with DAIDS.
 Completion of the DAIDS deregistration process indicates that a CRS's participation in a study is complete but does not reflect the closure of a multi-center study at all CRSs participating in the study.
 Refer to the DAIDS Protocol Registration Manual for complete deregistration details